Zhu Lin (tennis): 2023: Major fourth round, first top-10 win & WTA Tour title, singles top 50 & doubles top 100

 The start of the season was promising for Zhu.
 In the opening week, she reached the quarterfinal at the Auckland Open after defeating Venus Williams.
-Her journey continued at the Australian Open where she reached the fourth round of a Grand Slam for the first time in her career and also defeated two seeds on the way, 32nd seed Jil Teichmann and sixth seed Maria Sakkari, her first top-10 win.
+Her journey continued at the Australian Open where she reached the fourth round of a Grand Slam championship for the first time in her career, and also defeated two seeds on the way, 32nd seed Jil Teichmann and sixth seed Maria Sakkari, her first top-10 win.
 She lost a tight three-set match to Victoria Azarenka in the fourth round.